 The Invilla Approach to Narrow Block Home Designs

 At Invilla, narrow blocks aren't limitations, they’re opportunities to show what good design can achieve.
 Each site is shaped by its orientation, slope, and context before the first sketch begins, ensuring every space feels deliberate and connected.
+Alto, a narrow block project in Indooroopilly, is that approach built.
+It's the proof that a tight frontage and a luxury home are not competing ideas.

 If you’re ready to make the most of your narrow block, talk to Invilla about a design that fits your site, your lifestyle, and your future.